VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 _"Preparation, I have often said, is rightly two-thirds of any venture."
 Amelia Earhart_

-The team planned to have a no downtime migration from the V2 to the V3 release in Windows Azure.
-To achieve this, the migration process uses an ad hoc processor running in a Windows Azure worker role to perform some of the migration steps.
+The team planned to have a no-downtime migration from the V2 to the V3 release in Windows Azure.
+To achieve this, the migration process uses an ad-hoc processor running in a Windows Azure worker role to perform some of the migration steps.

 The migration process still requires you to complete a configuration step to switch off the V2 processor and switch on the V3 processor.
 In retrospect, we would have used a different mechanism to streamline the transition from the V2 to the V3 processor based on feedback from the handlers themselves to indicate when they have finished their processing.